 Brushing up the basics: Solve various easy-medium level problems so you grasp the important small tips and tweaks.
 This will also increase your efficiency, accuracy, and speed.

 Solving many problems from here will build up your base

 - Learn the art of Problem Solving

 - Important topics of number theory – Quora

-c) Binary Search: Is a very important tool when it comes to problem solving and problems based on it are asked repetitively.
+c) Binary Search: This is a very important tool when it comes to problem solving and problems based on it are asked repetitively.
 Good articles to be read:

 Practice Questions on Graph

-f) Divide and Conquer : This topic also helps solving problems in KickStart.
+f) Divide and Conquer: This topic also helps to solve problems in KickStart.

 - Google Kickstart is all about speed and accuracy, focus on your speed rather than solving very tough problems and solve easy-medium problems as much as you can.

 - Get familiar with Big-O notation and calculation of computation time.